jnicolow/jnicolow.github.io/essays/final-project-idea.md

   - Food Sustainability
 ---

-Proposal written collaboratively by Joel Nicolow & Brian Dang
+Web application proposal written collaboratively by Joel Nicolow & Brian Dang
 # Overview
 ## Problem
 Due to Hawaii's geographical isolation, the state has high biodiversity with over 10,000 species found nowhere else on earth [2].
 However, Hawaii has experienced significant destruction of its dryland forest, with up to 95% destroyed, and only 40% of mesic forest remaining [3].